 Haemangioblastomas are tumours of vascular origin and occur both sporadically and in patients with von Hippel Lindau (vHL).
 They are WHO grade I tumours that can occur in the central nervous system or elsewhere in the body, including kidneys, liver, and pancreas.

-These tumours generally present on imaging as sharply demarcated homogeneous masses composed of a cyst with non-enhancing walls, with a mural nodule which vividly enhances and often has prominent serpentine flow voids.
+These tumours generally present on imaging as sharply demarcated homogeneous masses composed of a cyst with non-enhancing walls, a mural nodule which vividly enhances, often with prominent serpentine flow voids.

-Haemangioblastomas typically occur in young to middle-aged adults, and although they are the most common primary posterior fossa mass in this demographic, they are nonetheless uncommon in absolute terms, accounting for only 1-2.5% of all intracranial tumours 3,4 and approximately 10% of all posterior fossa tumours 4:
+Haemangioblastomas typically occur in young to middle-aged adults and, although they are the most common primary posterior fossa mass in this demographic, they are nonetheless uncommon in absolute terms.
+They are estimated to account for only 1-2.5% of all intracranial tumours 3,4 and approximately 10% of all posterior fossa tumours 4:

-- peak incidence is around 30-60 years of age, but earlier in patients with vHL
+- peak incidence at around 30-60 years of age, but earlier in patients with vHL

 - sporadic cases make up approximately 75-80%, with the remainder being found in patients with vHL